It is widely acknowledged that being in a relationship with a drug addict is remarkably challenging.

 If your partner has a co-occurring mental health condition like depression, anxiety disorder, or PTSD, our dual diagnosis treatment program will help them address both issues simultaneously.
 This integrated approach to treatment offers the most favorable outcomes.

-If you are in a relationship with a drug addict and need to get your partner back on the right track while restoring normality to your own life, reach out to Renaissance admissions at 844.912.2284.
+If you are in a relationship with a drug addict and need to get your partner back on the right track while restoring normality to your own life, reach out to our drug addiction hotline at 844.912.2284.